 How to help patients maintain their prosthetics with proper care.

 Prosthetics play a massive role in improving the quality of your patients’ lives.
 They help restore limb function.
-Patients often need time to get used to wearing the device after they wear it for the first time.
+Patients often need time to get used to wearing the device after they fit it for the first time.
 As you guide them through this process, one crucial step will be to teach them proper prosthetic care and maintenance.

-Aside from learning to use a prosthesis, patients should also know how to care for their device.
+Aside from learning to use prosthesis, patients should also know how to care for their device.
 This will ensure it stays comfortable and lasts a long time.
 So, to help them with this, check out the guidelines below to ensure they keep their prosthetic in the best possible condition.

 General Prosthetic Care Guidelines

 To start, here are some routine prosthetic care instructions you can give your patients.

 Daily Cleaning: Cleaning your prosthesis daily is important to get rid of all the dirt and bacteria that accumulates after a long day.
 To do this, wash the limb and socket with a mild soap, rinse it with water, and then dry with a towel wet with warm water.
 Allow the device to dry before wearing it again.

 Perspiration: Perspiration is a common concern patients may have while wearing their prostheses.
 Not only is it uncomfortable to have sweat soak into the device, but it can also lead to skin irritation and other similar concerns.
 They can sprinkle their prosthesis with some baking powder, change to a new pair of prosthetic socks, or remove the device and dry the liner off first.

 Storage: Another important aspect of prosthetic care is storage.
 You can tell your patients to store their prosthetic device in its box or prop it against a stable wall where it will not get knocked over.
 Likewise, they should not place their prosthesis in a hot environment like direct sunlight.